 They also handle reconciling the cash registers at the end of the day and any bank deposits that need to be made the following day.

 How to manage a retail store successfully

-Now that you know about the different types of retail operations, let’s look at the ways you can improve your store’s retail operations.
+Now that you know about the different types of retail operations, let’s look at how you can improve your store’s operations.